DARREN-LEVENE/exploratory-data-analysis---customer-loans-in-finance908/README.md

 df_info.py - contains methods which summarise some key statistics in the dataframe

-df_null_imputes.py - handles the imputations for the cleaning of the file
+df_cleaning_and_analysis.py - handles the imputations for the cleaning of the file

 df_transformations.py - contains methods to handle the data type conversions

 EDA_customer_loans.ipynb - is the main notebook file which contains the cleaning and analysis

-load_credentials.py - contains a loading function for yaml files

 loan_payments.csv - is dataset used for this project